I will show you the easiest way to paint a ceiling!

 As far as the actual paint goes that I used on the ceiling, I really did zero research.
-I basically walked into Lowe’s (which is right around the corner from our house), and found a paint that looked like it could do the job.
-I used the Valspar Interior Flat Ceiling Paint and I opted to leave it untinted, as I didn’t want any strange undertones.
-I was really happy with the selection, and I forgot what a breeze it is to work with flat paint – no roller marks!
+Basically walked into Lowe’s (which is right around the corner from our house), and found a paint that looked like it could do the job.
+Then I bought the Valspar Interior Flat Ceiling Paint and I opted to leave it untinted, as I didn’t want any strange undertones.
+In the end I was really happy with the selection, and I forgot what a breeze it is to work with flat paint – no roller marks!

 I ended up using the HomeRight PaintStick EZ-Twist roller and it worked like a dream and is by far the easiest way to paint a ceiling.
 It took us about five minutes to figure out how to get the paint tube to fill, but once we did, it worked like clockwork!
 I can’t tell you what a difference it made not to have to dip the roller in paint every time I ran out – especially while painting a ceiling!
 You essentially hook the Paintstick up to the paint can, pull the end, and it fills up the paint tub – much like using a syringe.

 In addition to the fact that you don’t have to keep reloading your paint as you move about your project, I also loved the splash guard on the roller – key for when you’re painting ceilings!